As a company John Deere is renowned not just for its machinery, but also for its outstanding parts and service support.

 - Willing to study hard

-Ideally you will be have or be predicted good GCSEs in English, maths and science (or equivalent qualifications) although these are not essential.
+Ideally you will be have or be predicted to have good GCSEs in English, maths and science (or equivalent qualifications) although these are not essential.
 You must however be literate and numerate.

 The training programme includes:

 - Functional Skills Levels 1 and 2 Certificated

 - Four blocks of specific John Deere product training spread over the 2 years at the John Deere Apprentice Training Centre in Nottinghamshire